aguirluis/ActiveDirectoryLab/README.md

 # 🪟 Windows Server 2019 — ADDS + RAS/NAT + DHCP

-This project demonstrates how to deploy a full **Active Directory Domain Services (ADDS)** environment on Windows Server 2019, integrated with **Remote Access Services (RAS/NAT)** and **Dynamic Host Configuration Protocol (DHCP)**.
+This project demonstrates how to deploy a full **Active Directory Domain Services (ADDS)** environment on Windows Server 2019, integrated with **Remote Access Services (RAS/NAT)** and **Dynamic Host Configuration Protocol (DHCP) with one scope**.
 Designed for homelab enthusiasts and cybersecurity professionals, it replicates enterprise-grade identity and network services in a compact, virtualized home network setup.

 ---